EpsilonZ/CityVisualizer/README.md

 __Note5: Under code/ directory you will find a pdf presentation of the project in Spanish__

+__Note6: This project has another project that was created from it to analyze Traffic and Parking (trying to replicate Google Maps).
+Check this out if you are interested. https://github.com/EpsilonZ/TrafficVisualizer__

 CityVisualizer have been designed to visualize and simulate urban movements really easily knowing a series of interest of points.

  ![Allt text](media/withheatmap.png)